hfinkel/cardpile/README.md

 ## Maturity and Stability

-This library is in a "I just got something working" state.
+This library is in an "I just got something working" state.
 No interface or functional stability should be presumed at this point in time.
 There are no official releases.

 ## Support